 You can track where the Perseverance rover is now using NASA's interactive rover map, which uses live data to plot Perseverance's journey around Jezero Crater.

 Just like Gale crater, the location for NASA's other current rover Curiosity, Jezero is the site of a suspected ancient lake and river delta.
-As water is an extremely important part of the existence of all known life on Earth, anywhere it could be found on Mars – whether in the modern day or in the ancient past – is a good place to be looking for evidence of life on the planet.
+Given that every type of life we know of requires water to survive, landing in a place expected to have plenty of water in the past gives the rover its best chance of finding evidence of life - whether in the modern day or, more likely, in Mars' ancient past.

-Just as geologists here on Earth would take samples of rocks from various places around a region to study them, Perseverance will take and analyse samples using a sophisticated 'chemistry set', the results of which are transmitted back to the scientists here on Earth.
+Just as geologists here on Earth would take samples of rocks from various places around a region to study them, Perseverance is taking and analysing samples using a sophisticated 'chemistry set', the results of which are transmitted back to the scientists here on Earth.